RisingOS-Revived/risingOS_changelogs/README.md

-# 🚀 RisingOS Revived Version 6.2.1 STABLE (Boundless)
+# 🚀 RisingOS Revived Version 6.3 STABLE (Celestia)

 ## 🌍✨ Introduction
-Go boundless! risingOS v6.2.1 is here!
+Go Celestia!
+RisingOS Revived v6.3 is here!
 This update includes Android 15 QPR1 changes, packed with exciting new features, performance improvements, and bug fixes.
+And always keep the spirit of risingOS and appreciate all the risingOS team for their hard work 🔥🚀💙.

 ---

 ## 🔒 Security Updates
-- **Android Security Patches:** Up-to-date as of **Febuary 2025** with Android 15 QPR1 changes.
+- **Android Security Patches:** Up-to-date as of **March 2025** with Android 15 QPR1 changes.

 ---
+## 📜 March QPR1 Changes

+#### **Add ability to resize QS & status bar clock**
+– Implements a feature allowing users to adjust the size of Quick Settings and status bar clock for better customization.

+#### **Add support for status bar custom color**
+– Introduces an option to personalize the status bar color.

+#### **Add status bar lyric**
+– Enables real-time lyrics display on the status bar while playing music.

+#### **Add dual-tone light and dark themes for QS**
+– Implements dual-tone theming in Quick Settings, offering a refined light/dark blend.

+#### **Added extra DNS and adblocker for max security**
+– Enhances security and privacy by integrating additional DNS options and a built-in adblocker.

+#### **Add support for hide applist**
+– Introduces an option to hide selected apps from the app drawer and recent apps like HMA.

+#### **Add On-Going Action Progress Controller**
+– Implements a controller for tracking progress of ongoing actions in the UI.

+#### **Introduce Savitech LHDC Codec**
+– Adds support for Savitech LHDC codec, enhancing Bluetooth audio quality for devices support LHDC codec.

+#### **RE-Introduce QS Widgets**
+– Brings back Quick Settings Widgets for easy access to essential controls.

+#### **Introduce notification custom corner radius**
+– Adds an option to customize the corner radius of notifications for a sleek look.

+#### **Introduce back arrow styles**
+– Implements multiple back arrow styles to match different themes and preferences.

+#### **Update brightness slider implementation**
+– Refines the brightness slider implementation for improved performance and responsiveness.

+#### **Optimizations from AxionAOSP**
+– Integrates various system optimizations from AxionAOSP to enhance performance and efficiency.

+#### **Implement Island notification feature**
+– Adds an Island-style notification pop-up for a more intuitive user experience.

+#### **Add a toggle for Settings UI Styles**
+– Introduces a toggle to switch between different UI styles in Settings.

+#### **Add back backup/restore settings**
+– Restores the ability to back up and restore system settings for user convenience.

+#### **New rainbow effect style**
+– Adds a new vibrant rainbow effect for UI elements.

+#### **Implement background process killer**
+– Introduces a feature to kill background processes for better memory management.

+#### **Add Battery charge warning**
+– Implements a warning notification sound when significant battery charging limit achieved, to help maintain a longer battery life.

-## 💬 Highlights (RisingOS Exclusive Features)
+## 💬 Highlights (RisingOS Revived Exclusive Features)

 ### 🔧 **Bug Fixes**
 - Fixed and improved QS Widgets slider animation